SudTechnology/hello-sud-plus-h5/QuickStart/README_EN.md

   <details>
   <summary>Detailed Description</summary>

-      1.appId、appKey和isTestEnv=true，please use those of the QuickStart client； 2.iOS bundleId、Android applicationId，please use those of the APP client itself；(the bundleId/applicationId in the access information table)；
+      1.appId、appKey and isTestEnv=true，please use those of the QuickStart client;
+      2.iOS bundleId、Android applicationId，please use those of the APP client itself；(the bundleId/applicationId in the access information table);
-      3.For the short-term token code, please use the QuickStart backend service (obtained through login/getCode);； 4.Complete the integration and get the game running;
+      3.For the short-term token code, please use the QuickStart backend service (obtained through login/getCode);
+      4.Complete the integration and get the game running;

-      *** SUD platform supports one appId being bound to multiple bundleIds and applicationIds；***
+      *** SUD platform supports one appId being bound to multiple bundleIds and applicationIds ***
-      *** After filling out the access information table, SUD will bind the APP's bundleId and applicationId to the QuickStart appId, only supporting the test environment;***
+      *** After filling out the access information table, SUD will bind the APP's bundleId and applicationId to the QuickStart appId, only supporting the test environment ***
-  QuickStart backend service [hello-sud-java code repository,](https://github.com/SudTechnology/hello-sud-java) ，`if the code repository cannot be accessed, please contact SUD to add it, and provide your github account`；
+  QuickStart backend service [hello-sud-java code repository](https://github.com/SudTechnology/hello-sud-java) ，`if the code repository cannot be accessed, please contact SUD to add it, and provide your github account`;
   </details>